CYBERDEVILZ/pydude/README.md

 *python pydude.py*

-If you have two versions of python installed to path, please mention the version of python before pyudude.py
+{If you have two versions of python installed to path, please mention the version}